neoforged/.github/primers/1.21.9/index.md

         - `seenPlayers` - All players that have been seen, regardless of if they are currently online, by this player.
         - `seenInsecureChatWarning` - If the player has seen the insecure chat warning.
         - `$CommonDialogAccess` - A dialog access used by the client network.
+    - `ClientConfigurationPacketListenerImpl#DISCONNECTED_MESSAGE` - The message to display on disconnect because of not accepting the code of conduct.
     - `ClientExplosionTracker` - Tracks the explosions made on the client, specifically to handle particles.
     - `ClientLevel`
         - `endFlashState` - Handles the state of the flashes of light that appear in the end.